 As an industry that had a delayed exposure to technology, we talk a lot about prioritizing digitalization.
 Being a renewable energy asset management company, PowerHub lays great emphasis on going digital.

-My colleagues and I have written extensively on how efficient asset management can increase productivity.
+Consequently, colleagues and I have written extensively on how efficient asset management can increase productivity.
 It reduces time tied up in mundane and repetitive activities.
 Beginning the digital journey involves digitizing monitoring processes.
 We then move towards digitalizing access to important data pertaining to renewable energy asset management.

 Trust me, the process really reaps tangible benefits.
 In fact, we see its effects at every step of energy generation and utilization.
 From tracking demand, supply, and usage to the electrification of transport – intelligent software solutions will be the answer.